 Cost of Living

-If you are a doctor genuinely considering working in Australia as a GP, feel free to drop an email to email@example.com with your contact details so that Medfuture can guide you through, answer your questions and ensure you are ready for your new journey.
+If you are a doctor genuinely considering working in New Zealand or Australia, feel free to drop an email to [email protected] with your questions or job requirements and we will get back to you to help you towards your new journey.